 The remainder of the year consists of four-week rotations in the subspecialty divisions of radiology at DHMC, with the resident gradually assuming responsibility for specific imaging services as their skills and experience increase.
 Night Float also begins in the second year, with two 2-week rotations.

-During the third year, the resident participates in the four-week AIRP course at the ACR in Silver Spring, MD, which provides an organizational framework for disease processes, classified by organ system, and also provides a radiologic-pathologic correlation.
+During the third year, the resident continues with four-week clinical rotations at DHMC, including two 2-week rotations on Night Float and at the VA.
+The resident participates in the four-week AIRP course at the ACR in Silver Spring, MD, which provides an organizational framework for disease processes, classified by organ system, and also provides a radiologic-pathologic correlation.
 Accommodations, travel, and food expenses are covered by GME and the department.
-The resident continues with four-week clinical rotations at DHMC, including two 2-week rotations on Night Float and at the VA.
+The resident also attends three national review courses (expenses also covered by the department) in preparation for the ABR Core Examination.

 Fourth year (DR)